secretstartups/handbook/support/workflows/customer_emergencies_workflows.html.md

     1. Most PagerDuty notification formats provide a direct link to the ticket.
     1. Alternatively, use Zendesk search with the term `priority: urgent` to find the ticket.
 1. If you are simultaneously on an [FRT or SLA Hawk shift](/handbook/support/workflows/meeting-service-level-objectives.html), ask in Slack for someone to takeover those duties.
-1. Create a Public Comment in the ticket acknowledging the emergency; offer a Zoom call to the customer.
+1. Create a Public Comment in the ticket acknowledging the emergency; offer a Zoom call to the customer if appropriate to the reported situation.
+A SaaS emergency related to a public incident published on the status page, for example, would not warrant a call.
+   * Example of self-managed emergency ticket which was resolved without a call: https://gitlab.zendesk.com/agent/tickets/148028
 1. Only Resolve the PagerDuty alert _after_ you have contacted the customer.
 This means that you are actively handling the emergency now and will see it through.
 1. Start a thread in `#support_self-managed` or `#support_gitlab-com` with the ticket link. _"Thread for emergency ticket LINK HERE"_.
 1. **OPTIONAL:** Consult our [definitions of support impact](/support/#definitions-of-support-impact) and evaluate the customer's problem statement against the "Emergency" definition there.
 Even if you don't think that this qualifies as an emergency, follow the guidance given in the [Assume Good Intent](#assume-good-intent) section.